konstellation-io/kdl-project-template/README.md

 ### Optional: add pre commiting hooks

-Optionally we may want to install dvc hooks which make it simple to integrate all actions when commiting and publishing changes
+Optionally we may want to install dvc pre commiting hooks which automatizes common actions need when git commiting and pushing.To do so we install the pre-commit-tool
 ```bash
 dvc install --use-pre-commit-tool
 ```
 If we do not take this option we must remember that:
-- After any git commit, there is a dvc status to visuzalize changes in pipeline
+-  After any git commit, it is recommended to run dvc status to visualize if your data version also needs to be committed
 - After any git push, we should run dvc push to update the remote
 - After any git checkout, we must dvc checkout to update artifacts in that revision of code
-### Make sure the everything is installed correctly
+### Test installation
-To make sure our project is good to go you will first need to run the tests
+To make sure our project is good to go we will first need to run the tests

 ``` bash
 pytest
 ```
-If test run correctly locally we can now see if our actions are also set.
+If test are run correctly locally we can now see if our actions are also set.
 We will first need to modify our experiments.yml adding our mlflow url

-With this modfications we can now commit, tag and push to start our run!
+With this modfications we can now commit, tag and push with git to start our run!

-If the job has been runned correctly we should see that a new commit has been made by our CI.
-To visualize these changes we need to git pull and dvc pull the changes.
+If the job has been run correctly we should see that a new commit has been made by our CD.

+This new commit will mantain the code it was used to execute it, with the addition that now it will have updated our dvc tracked artifacts To visualize these changes we need to git pull and dvc pull the changes.

 ## Example project pipeline